-Medications used during the detox period depend in part of the severity of your addiction and the type of substances you’re using.
+Medications used during the drug and alcohol detox period depend in part on the severity of your addiction and the type of substances you’re using.
 The most common are:

 Naltrexone: Doctors can use this drug to treat both alcohol and opioid addiction.
 It’s a long-acting opioid blocker, but patients must be completely opioid-free for at least seven days before it can be administered.

-Vivitrol: This is an injectable form of Naltrexone that’s used for long-term maintenance in severe opioid addictions.
+Vivitrol: This is an injectable form of Naltrexone.
+It’s used for long-term maintenance in severe opioid addictions.
 Like the oral form of the medication, users must be abstinent for at least seven days.
 However, the effects last for up to one month per injection.

 Drugs to manage depression, anxiety, or other mental health conditions will be addressed during the primary treatment phase of your recovery.
 Other health problems will be addressed on an as-needed basis according to severity.
 The duration of medical detox depends on the results of your evaluation.
 In most cases, the detox period lasts for 5 – 7 days.
 However, detox and/or medical maintenance could continue after you leave active treatment.